nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup_Nadav_and_Will.md

  			Terminal>	git init

 			Terminal> 	git add .

+			Terminal>	git status

+			go over the list and make sure "config/secrets.yml" is NOT on it

 			Terminal>	git commit -m "initial commit"

-	(18)	Set up a Github remote repo and then link them together:
+	(18)	Create a Github remote repo and then link them together:

 			Terminal>	git remote add origin [Github_ssh_address_of_repo]